 How GPSBabel is Quality Assured

 GPSBabel runs on several versions of Windows, Mac, and Linux and even a few other systems.
-Each version supports over 150 file formats and over 200 GPS receivers in addition to the approximately 20 filters and for the most part we allow you to convert from anything on that list to anything on that list, running it through any of those filters.
+Each version supports over 150 file formats and over 200 GPS receivers in addition to the approximately 20 filters.
+For the most part we allow you to convert from anything on that list to anything on that list, running it through any of those filters.
 Imagine the combinations we deal with!
 We apply best-of-class engineering practices to help keep our collective sanity.

 - Automated regression testing.

-- Continuous Integration with Jenkins Multiple times a day, Jenkins builds our project and runs our automated tests, so we know immediately if we bozoed something that used to work.
+- Continuous Integration with Travis CI via GitHub for GPSBabel.
+For each submit or GitHub pull request, Travis CI builds our project and runs our automated tests, so we know immediately if we bozoed something that used to work.
+Travis builds for Linux using both G++ and Clang and runs our full test suite.

 - testo.
 During development, we have over 100 separate tests that run GPSBabel in over 400 different invocations, comparing output against known reference files.
 This runs using instrumented environments to look for leaks or overwrites or other problems.
 Additionally, we run our KML and gPX output through validators against the formal schemas to ensure our outputs never write anything that shouldn't be accepted by other readers.